Why Wahiba Sands Is the Best Desert Experience for First-Timers

 The Accessibility Factor

 Logistics are simple.
 Fly into Muscat (MCT).
 Drive south on excellent highway for 2.5 hours.
 Turn off at Al Mintrib.
 A 4x4 from your camp meets you.
 Done.
-Compare this to the Sahara, where you might need a full day of travel from Marrakech, or Wadi Rum, which requires routing through Aqaba.
+Compare that to the Sahara, where you might need a full day of travel from Marrakech, or Wadi Rum, which requires routing through Aqaba.

 It's affordable.
 Camp rates start at OMR 15/night ($39) including meals.
 A solid mid-range experience with a private tent and hot shower runs OMR 35-50/night ($91-130).
 Even the luxury camps top out around OMR 150/night ($390).
 Compare that to luxury desert camps in Namibia or Morocco.